unibonn/htcondor-bonn/docs/_exercises/5_queueing_more_cleverly.md

 * Cleanup of the job scratch directory (this also takes time!)
 * Necessary cache filling, software startup time etc.

 :question: Can you follow along the example, and understand all parts of it?
-For example, what happens when you would name the full JDL file `analysis.jdl` and submit as follows?
+For example, what would happen if you would name the full JDL file `analysis.jdl` and submit as follows?
 {% highlight shell %}
 condor_submit 'Debugging=true' analysis.jdl
 {% endhighlight %}